-Cefaly® is an FDA-approved device used as an acute treatment of migraine and to prevent migraine.
+Cefaly® is a device that is approved by the US Food and Drug Administration (FDA) as an acute treatment of migraine and to prevent migraine.
 This means it can be used at the beginning of or during a migraine attack.
 It may also be used daily to prevent migraines from happening.
 It is approved for people 18 and older.1

 How does Cefaly work?

 Cefaly is a trigeminal nerve stimulator.
 The trigeminal nerve runs from the eye socket up to the forehead, just under the skin.
 Doctors believe this nerve plays an important role in migraine pain.1